YouDirk/youdirk_numeric_io/CONTRIBUTING.md

 # --- Removing temporary files ---
 clean_run: Reset all Minecraft runtime-configuration which were set during RUN_CLIENT, RUN_SERVER
 clean: Remove all temporay/cache files which were generated during work
+clean_gradlecache: Clear the Gradle UserRepo cache.
+Useful if it is broken and needs to re-accesstransformed.
+If so, you get Missing-Symbol-Errors in injected files

 # --- Documentation stuff ---
 javadoc: Generate a Javadoc documentation for the Mod-API and open it in browser